stanislaw/SoftwareDesignHeuristics/README.md

-# Notes on Soft Skills Behind Software
+# Notes on Software Systems Engineering

 These notes have been collected over time during my work as a software engineer.